The Prettiest Shade Plant You've Never Heard Of

-Why don’t people know it?
-Maybe it’s because some people call it firecracker plant and LOTS of plants are called firecracker plant.
-Maybe it’s because of its tongue-twisting botanical name—Crossandra infundibuliformis.
-Or just maybe it’s because I inexplicably left it out of the New Southern Living Garden Book.
+Why don't people know it?
+Maybe it's because some people call it firecracker flower, not to be confused with firecracker plant.
+Maybe it's because of its tongue-twisting, botanical name—Crossandra infundibuliformis.
+Or just maybe it's because I inexplicably left it out of the New Southern Living Garden Book.
 To atone, I will fall on my samurai sword immediately upon finishing this post.

-Crossandra is a tropical evergreen shrub native to Asia and Africa.
-It grows about two feet tall and wide.
-In mild and warm weather, it continuously sends up spear-shaped spikes above the glossy, deep green foliage.
+Crossandra is a tropical, evergreen shrub native to Asia and Africa.
+It grows about 2 feet tall and wide.
+In mild, warm weather, it continuously sends up spear-shaped spikes above its glossy, deep-green foliage.
 Fans of showy blooms emerge from these spears, starting at the bottom and moving to the top, creating horizontal stacks of petals.
-Bright orange is the most common color, but you’ll also find coral, peach, and even yellow blossoms.
+Bright orange is the most common color, but you'll also find coral, peach, and even yellow blossoms.

 In frost-free areas like South Florida, people often plant crossandra as a perennial bedding plant in combination with other shade lovers like angelwing begonia, impatiens, caladiums, and coleus.
 You can do the same in colder climates too if you don't mind buying new plants every spring.

 This is one easy plant to grow, especially in a container.
 Give it light shade and moist, well-drained, fertile soil.
 Do not let it dry out—water whenever leaves start to flag.
 Pinch off spent flower spikes to keep new ones coming.
 Feed every three weeks with liquid fertilizer according to label directions.
 Cease feeding crossandra indoors in winter.